brombal/stylix-docs/markdown/themes.md

 ### Prevent unnecessary renders—and trigger necessary ones

 Like most components, the `<StylixProvider>` will rerender when its prop values change.
 It's up to you to make sure that the `theme` and `setTheme` prop values are not "new" every time the StylixProvider renders, or this might trigger unwanted renders of all its descendant elements.
 Objects and functions are a common cause of this, as object literals and locally-defined functions are never the same instance as the previous render.
-To prevent this, you may need to use React's `useMemo` or `useCallback` hooks to ensure that the same instances are persistant across multiple rerenders.
+To prevent this, you may need to use React's `useMemo` or `useCallback` hooks to ensure that the same instances persist across renders.

 Conversely, the function you provide to the StylixProvider's `setTheme` prop must update the theme in a way that triggers a render.
 If your `setTheme` function only mutates an existing object but doesn't trigger a render of the parent component, the StylixProvider will not recognize the change and therefore won't update all the descendant elements that use it.